ChrisRM/material-theme-jetbrains/README.md

 In order to select your custom theme, you will need to select the theme inside the *Material Theme Chooser*, called *Custom Theme*.

 A light variant is also available.

-**Note (Important!)**: Because of how things work, currently it is not possible to change the whole IDE colors on the fly.
-You will need to do a full restart of the IDE to get your custom colors to work on the whole application.

 -----------------